vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

   !!! note

         The same version of Nebula Console and Nebula Graph is the most compatible.
-There may be compatibility issues when connecting to Nebula Graph with different versions of Nebula Console.
+There may be compatibility issues when connecting to Nebula Graph with a different version of Nebula Console.
 You may be unable to connenct to Nebula Graph due to the compatibiltiy issue and an error message `incompatible version between client and server` is displayed.

 ### Steps